LLM pipelines

 The solution to this problem is, of course, to use an LLM to read and evaluate the text.
 This is only fair and proper, since it was an LLM that generated the text in the first place.
 The generated evaluation can then be used

-- to improve the model itself (e.g., for fine-tuning it on the generated text and its evaluation).
+- to improve the model itself e.g., for fine-tuning it on the generated text and its evaluation.
+This was used in fine tuning the “Claude” model family by anthropic (Constitutional AI, n.d.)

 This approach is called LLM as a judge.
-It is a system that uses several calls to one or several LLMs to solve a problem.
-As such, it can be implemented as a multi-agent system.
+It is an example of a system that uses several calls to one or several LLMs to solve a problem.

 This approach has a number of benefits as well as drawbacks.